Culture of England

-Key features of English culture include the language, traditions, and beliefs that are common in the country, among much else.
-Since England’s creation by the Anglo-Saxons, important influences have included the Norman conquest, Catholicism, Protestantism, and immigration from the Commonwealth and elsewhere, as well as its position in Europe and the Anglosphere.
+Key features of the culture of England include the language, traditions, and beliefs that are common in the country, among much else.
+Since England’s creation by the Anglo-Saxons, important influences have included the Norman Conquest, Catholicism, Protestantism, and immigration from the Commonwealth and elsewhere, as well as its position in Europe and the Anglosphere.
 English culture has had major influence across the world, in the British Isles and English colonies such as the United States.

 Humour, tradition, and good manners are characteristics commonly associated with being English.
 England has made significant contributions in the world of literature, cinema, music, art and philosophy.
 The secretary of state for culture, media and sport is the government minister responsible for the cultural life of England.

 Many scientific and technological advancements originated in England, the birthplace of the Industrial Revolution.
 The country has played an important role in engineering, democracy, shipbuilding, aircraft, motor vehicles, mathematics, science and sport.